webrium/docker-image/README.md

  ### Default ports:
-  - http://localhost:8080 => Access to the site page
+  - http://localhost:8080 => Access to the site
   - http://localhost:8081 => Access to the phpMyAdmin